CSE3CWA-5006/CSE3CWA-5006-week-03/database_access_node_labs/README.md

 The aim is not to make every database look identical.
 The aim is to show how the same classroom information is represented differently in relational, document, and graph systems.

-## Matching LMS files

-- LMS teaching page: `database_access_node_lms/database_access_in_node.html`
-- LMS lab page: `lab_introduction_lms.html`

-These files were aligned with this code pack so that the explanations, installation steps and CRUD demonstrations describe the same workflow.